felipebergamin/fullcycle2.0-docker-nginx-node/README.md

 Of course, you can change the name value :smile:

 You should see a http 201 response with content: `CodeEducation Rocks!`

+If you hit the same endpoint with a GET request, you will get a list with all names on database.